opendatasoft/ods-documentation/source/manage_domain/mapbox_integration.rst

 access token; this is the key that will be used by OpenDataSoft to display maps on the behalf of your own Mapbox account.

-Go on your domain configuration page, in the *Integrations* tab; you will find a Mapbox configuration form where you can enter your Mapbox public access token.
+Go to *Look & feel*, then *Data visualizations* ; you will find a Mapbox configuration form where you can enter your Mapbox public access token.
 A message will confirm whether your access token is valid or not.

 .. ifconfig:: language == 'en'